StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 This mod currently includes:
 	* Spectre rodeos and grenade-tossing minions
 	* Sniper spectres, suicide spectres, and cloak drones that spawn in the mid-late game
-	* Works for Attrition, Hardpoint, Campaign, CTF, Frontier Defense, and Titan Brawl
+	* Works for Attrition, Hardpoint, CTF, Frontier Defense, and Titan Brawl
 	* A rework for the Thunderbolt Titan minigun
 	* Comes bundled with several other mods!